zenml-io/zenml/docs/book/how-to/training-with-gpus/accelerate-distributed-training.md

 3. Accelerated steps do not support positional arguments.
 Use keyword arguments when calling your steps.

 4. If `run_with_accelerate` is misused, it will raise a `RuntimeError` with a helpful message explaining the correct usage.

+{% hint style="info" %}
+To see a full example where Accelerate is used within a ZenML pipeline, check out our <a href="https://github.com/zenml-io/zenml-projects/blob/main/llm-lora-finetuning/README.md">llm-lora-finetuning</a> project which leverages the distributed training functionalities while finetuning an LLM.
+{% endhint %}

 ## Ensure your container is Accelerate-ready